simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 ### Compatibility and Interoperability

-When implementing RAID systems, it is important to consider compatibility and interoperability with existing hardware and software. **Compatibility** refers to the ability of the RAID system to work seamlessly with other components in the system, such as the operating system, drivers, and applications. **Interoperability**, on the other hand, refers to the ability of the RAID system to communicate and function properly with different devices and systems.
+When implementing RAID systems, it is important to consider compatibility and interoperability with existing hardware and software. **Compatibility** refers to the ability of the RAID system to work smoothly with other components in the system, such as the operating system, drivers, and applications. **Interoperability**, on the other hand, refers to the ability of the RAID system to communicate and function properly with different devices and systems.

 To ensure compatibility and interoperability, it is recommended to: